 Automatic Workflow Triggers & Alerts

-Ok, so now email templates are out of the way, let’s discuss automatic workflow triggers.
-The best system we have seen this in action so far, is Accelo.
+OK, so now email templates are out of the way, let’s discuss automatic workflow triggers.
+The best system we have seen in action so far is Accelo.
 Another system we love alerts from is FUTRLI.

 First, Accelo.
 As mentioned above, Accelo is our CRM and project management system of choice.
 Wouldn’t you love to know when a project or job that your team is doing has gone 30% over budget – without you running a report to work it out yourself.